mikael-wants-to-visit-disneyland/aero-psycho-api/README.md

 ## Usage

-### Inititalizing
+### Initializing

 Use `serverless deploy` to get started.
-Upon success, the urls of the POST and tge GET will be printed out.
+Upon success, the urls of the POST and the GET will be printed out.
 Use them in the following requests.

 ### Adding orders